yamatatsu/aws-cdk-contribution-chart/README.md

 ## Motivation

 This is for just only keeping my own motivation to contribute AWS CDK.
 There are no other significances.
-I think all contributions should be respected However small or few.
+I think all contributions should be respected however small or few.
 And it is not to compete.

 ## Site